DIJIT: A Robotic Head for an Active Observer: DIJIT Design

 Within the head, the orientation of each camera is controlled by three motors.
 Two motors located behind the camera provide pan and tilt motions.
 Each of them is connected to the camera frame through two connected linkages.
 One linkage is connected to the motor on one side and to the other linkage on the other side.
 The other linkage is connected to the outer surface of the circular camera frame.

-To feature all degrees of freedom exhibited in the human eye, DIJIT's cameras have a third motor responsible for roll that rotates the camera around the line of sight, or principal axis.
+To feature all DOF exhibited in the human eye, DIJIT's cameras utilize a third motor responsible for roll that rotates the camera around the line of sight, or principal axis.
 This motor is located behind the camera and is attached to the camera frame.
 There is a ring slightly smaller than the camera frame, sliding inside it, rolling on ball bearings located between them.
 The roll motor is connected to this inner frame through two linkages.
 Fig.~\ref{fig_linkages} highlights these motors and linkages to distinguish between pairs of linkages and their role in the motion of the camera.

 DIJIT utilizes a rigid body linkage system, allowing the placement of the motors behind the cameras.
 Although many previous designs align motors with the rotational axes for simpler kinematic calculations, our design allows for a more compact design, with the camera frames being closer, having a baseline length comparable to that of humans.
 DIJIT weighs approximately 1.4kg.
 The upper part of the head, excluding the neck, is 22cm$\times$18cm$\times$12cm (W$\times$D$\times$H), and the whole head, including the neck, is 22cm$\times$22cm$\times$26cm.
 The neck provides a standard mount point for the head to be mounted on a mobile robot platform or to a rigid mount.
 For the experiments reported here, a rigid mount was used.